wombleton/gitlaw-nz/acts/P/Postal Services Act 1998.md

     (2) Every person commits an offence against this section who makes a false declaration when supplying any statement, report, agreement, accounts, or other information pursuant to [section 55][76].

-    (3) Every person who commits an offence against subsection (1) is liable to a fine of not more than $200,000 and, if the offence is a continuing one, to a further fine of not more than $10,000 for every day or part of a day during which the offence continues.
+    (3) Every person who commits an offence against subsection (1) is liable on conviction to a fine of not more than $200,000 and, if the offence is a continuing one, to a further fine of not more than $10,000 for every day or part of a day during which the offence continues.

-    (4) Every person who commits an offence against subsection (2) is liable to a fine of not more than $20,000\.
+    (4) Every person who commits an offence against subsection (2) is liable on conviction to a fine of not more than $20,000\.

-    Compare: 1992 No 122 [s 172][123]
+    Compare: 1992 No 122 [s 172][124]

+    Section 56(3): amended, on 1 July 2013, by [section 413][105] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 56(4): amended, on 1 July 2013, by [section 413][105] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 57 Penalty

-*   Every person who commits an offence against this Act, or against any regulations made under this Act, for which no penalty is provided in any other provision of this Act or in any regulations made under this Act is liable to a fine of not more than $5,000\.
+*   Every person who commits an offence against this Act, or against any regulations made under this Act, for which no penalty is provided in any other provision of this Act or in any regulations made under this Act is liable on conviction to a fine of not more than $5,000\.

     Compare: 1987 No 113 s 17(1)

+    Section 57: amended, on 1 July 2013, by [section 413][105] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 58 Offences punishable on summary conviction

-*   Every offence against this Act or any regulations made under this Act is punishable on summary conviction.
+*   \[Repealed\]

+    Section 58: repealed, on 1 July 2013, by [section 413][105] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 59 Time for bringing prosecution extended

-*   (1) An information for an offence against this Act or any regulations made under this Act may be laid at any time within 12 months from the time when the matter of the information arose.

-    (2) This section overrides [section 14][124] of the Summary Proceedings Act 1957\.

-    Compare: 1987 No 113 s 17(2)
+*   \[Repealed\]

+    Section 59: repealed, on 1 July 2013, by [section 413][105] of the Criminal Procedure Act 2011 (2011 No 81).

 #### Regulations---General